exponea/exponea-ios-sdk/Documentation/push-notifications.md

  - [ ] You call `UNUserNotificationCenter.current().delegate = self`
  - [ ] When you start your application, self-check should be able to receive and track the push notification token.

-### Step 4: Register for receiving push notifications
+### Step 4: Register to receive push notifications

 Your app needs to register to receive push notifications.
 It’s important to ensure you have the correct authorization to receive push notifications.
 You require explicit permission from the user to receive "alert" notifications visible to the user.
 You don't need authorization to receive [silent push notifications](#silent-push-notifications) (background updates).

-You can request authorization and subsequently register for receiving notifications using the following code:
+You can request authorization and subsequently register to receive notifications using the following code:

 ``` swift
 UNUserNotificationCenter.current()